maitraiyeevashistha/Basic_Hello_World_And_Calculator_Program/README.md

 **Sample Output :**

-Enter the first number: 72
+Enter the first number : 72

 Enter the second number 56

-Sum of the given numbers: 128
+Sum of the given numbers : 128
-The product of num1 and num2 is: 4032
+The product of num1 and num2 is : 4032
-The division of num1 and num2 is: 1.28
+The division of num1 and num2 is : 1.28
-The subtraction of num1 and num2 is: 16
+The subtraction of num1 and num2 is : 16

 ## Importance of this code :
 this code hels us learn how to :